 This intensive summer program is for 11th and 12th-grade high school students who are looking to explore their higher education options while getting a jump on college credit.
-Courses will be held online but are subject to change.

-Download the flyer with more information and class descriptions below.
+View the flyer with more information and class descriptions below.

 Offered to high school students entering 11th or 12th grades, Architecture Lab is a summer program for college credit that introduces students to Woodbury University’s exceptional architecture and interior design programs.
 Taught by inspired design faculty, students are introduced to the practice and profession of architecture and interior design.
 Students are exposed to all aspects of the creative process, from drawing, making 3D printing and laser cutting to digital fabrication and portfolio development.
 Prerequisites: none.

 Through this course, students learn to develop their design and drawing skills and create work for their college entrance portfolio.
 Emphasis is placed on developing creative design concepts, gaining practical problem-solving skills, and learning the fundamentals of freehand observational drawing.
 The course culminates in a project of the students’ choice related to the professions of Graphic Design, Game Art & Design, Fashion Design, or Animation.
 Prerequisites: none.